dapplegatecp/lpp-client/README.md

       - /dev/ttyS1

 ```
 > Note: a webapp that can be used to check status, monitor logs, and configure the client can run on port 8080.
 Omit port 8080 and env WEBAPP if you do not want to run the webapp.
+The SDK version always runs the webapp regardless of the WEBAPP env variable.
+Navigate to it by going to the router's IP address and port 8080 in a web browser.

 > Also note: when using the tcp server feature (lpp-client.output=un-tcp:port), you need to expose the port on the container so external clients can connect, e.g. by adding `ports: ['5433:5433']` to the service definition.